 Can your business save money and the environment at the same time?
-To mark World Environment Day, we take a look at some small changes you can make to running your business that could help your company become more efficient while having a positive impact on the environment.
+To mark World Environment Day (external link), we take a look at some small changes you can make to running your business that could help your company become more efficient while having a positive impact on the environment.

 When you have a business to run, saving energy might not be at the top of your to-do list.
 But just a few small changes to the way you work can reduce your bills and could even help your business to stand out from the competition.

 Energy-efficiency should be a no-brainer as far as the Carbon Trust (external link) is concerned.
 “Energy prices have doubled in the last 10 years and are predicted to rise by a further 50% by the end of the decade,” says a spokesperson.

 “But few people realise that energy isn’t a fixed cost and simple changes can bring bills down and help to increase the profitability of a business.”
 In fact, the Carbon Trust calculates that a 20% cut in energy costs represents the same bottom line benefit as a 5% increase in sales for many businesses.
 So there are clear reasons for taking steps to reduce energy usage.